Cost to flip a house in Ontario

 ** Capital gains: If sold after 12 months, only 50% of profit is included in taxable income.
 At the same rate, a $100,000 profit triggers ~$23,080 in tax — saving ~$23,000 vs. business income treatment.

-*** HST on sale: Applies if the property is "substantially renovated" (CRA defines this as >90% of the interior living space is removed or replaced, excluding foundation, external walls, and roof).
-If triggered, HST (13% in Ontario) is charged on the full sale price.
+*** HST on sale: Applies to new builds and “substantially renovated” properties (CRA defines this as >90% of interior living space removed or replaced, excluding foundation, external walls, and roof).
+If triggered, HST at 13% applies to the full sale price.
+See the HST section below for the new build rules specific to Ontario.

 Scenario assumptions: Low = $350K purchase / 5-month hold / $400K estimated ARV.
 Mid = $580K purchase / 7-month hold / $700K estimated ARV.
 High = $780K purchase / 8-month hold / $1,000K estimated ARV.
 Mortgage rate: 6.0% with 20% down.